reinier/reinierladan.nl/src/contact.md

 ## Business info

-My company name is **Digital Energy BV** and is registered as a _[besloten vennootschap](https://en.wikipedia.org/wiki/Besloten_vennootschap)_ in The Netherlands.
-The company id at the Amsterdam Chambre of Commerce is 24310329.
+My company name is **Usevine BV** and is registered as a _[besloten vennootschap](https://en.wikipedia.org/wiki/Besloten_vennootschap)_ in The Netherlands.
+The company id at the Amsterdam Chambre of Commerce is 54420237.